 20 Biggest Waterfalls in the World

 Nearly two-thirds of the earth is covered in water, and cascading water falling over rocks and cliffs is one of nature's greatest gifts.
-Of the many magnificent waterfalls to explore in the world, which are the most spectacular of all?
+Of the many magnificent waterfalls to explore in the world, which is the most spectacular of all?

 Some of these falls may be difficult to reach, so allow us to show you their epic beauty.

-10th Widest: Inga Falls, Democratic Republic of the Congo
+Location: Kinshasa, Democratic Republic of the Congo

 When you think of a waterfall, more often than not you imagine a large cliff overflowing with raging water.
 The first to appear on our list doesn't give you that image, but it is raging with water.
 As the 10th-widest waterfall, Inga Falls spans 3,000 feet in the lower Congo River.